Zemanta/engineering-at-zemanta/4-Code-Reviews.md

 ### 1.2.
 Complexity

 Look for and evaluate the necessity of the introduced complexity in the proposed changeset.
-We also have standardized metrics we can easily approximate when evaluating for complexity i.e. cyclomatic complexity being one of such metrics.
+We also have standardized metrics that can approximate code complexity i.e. cyclomatic complexity being one of such metrics.

 Wikipedia's definition of [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) is *"Cyclomatic complexity is a software metric (measurement), used to indicate the complexity of a program.
 It is a quantitative measure of the number of linearly independent paths through a program's source code."*